tacrp/Military-Conflict--Vietnam-SWEPs/weapon_list.md

 // This is every weapon in the files that is fully textured and animated and thus, can be made into useable SWEPs.

-<X> = Denotes the viewmodel is ingame but has severe visual issues
-[X] = Denotes the viewmodel has been fixed, compiled and is now ingame.
+[n] = Denotes the viewmodel is ingame but has severe visual issues [X] = Denotes the viewmodel has been fixed, compiled and is now ingame.
 Does not denote actual completeness {X} = Denotes the SWEP is complete.
 VM, WM, all features and stats are correct and ingame.